Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Related Work

 \subsection{Data-Driven Reward Inference}

-To avoid the limitations of manual engineering, data-driven paradigms attempt to recover the underlying reward functions from external sources.
-Inverse Reinforcement Learning (IRL) \cite{ng2000irl, ziebart2008maxent} extracts a reward signal by analyzing the trajectories of experts, operating under the assumption that the expert acts near-optimally.
-Similarly, Learning from Human Preferences (RLHF) \cite{christiano2017preferences, stiennon2020learning} utilizes human-provided pairwise comparisons to model the intended objective iteratively.
+To overcome the limitations of manually designed rewards, data-driven paradigms attempt to learn the underlying reward function from external sources, such as expert demonstrations or human feedback.
+Inverse Reinforcement Learning (IRL) \cite{ng2000irl, ziebart2008maxent} infers a reward function by analyzing expert trajectories, assuming near-optimal expert behavior.
+Similarly, Learning from Human Preferences (RLHF) \cite{christiano2017preferences, stiennon2020learning} leverages human preference data to iteratively model the intended objective.

-Despite their empirical success in single-agent robotics, these methods encounter severe scalability bottlenecks in cooperative MARL.
-Collecting expert demonstrations for multi-agent coordination is exceptionally challenging, as it necessitates perfectly synchronized behavior from all participants.
-Furthermore, human preference labels are often noisy or inconsistent when evaluating collective behavior, where isolating a single agent's contribution to a global success remains ambiguous a core issue in multi-agent credit assignment \cite{wolpert2002coin}.
-Unlike these approaches, which require continuous human-in-the-loop supervision, our framework targets an autonomous, simulation-driven discovery process.
+Despite their empirical success in single-agent robotics, these methods encounter significant scalability challenges in cooperative MARL.
+Collecting expert demonstrations for multi-agent coordination is particularly challenging, as it requires coordinated behavior across agents.
+Furthermore, human preference labels are often noisy or inconsistent when evaluating collective behavior, where isolating a single agent's contribution to global success remains ambiguous, a core issue in multi-agent credit assignment \cite{wolpert2002coin}.
+Unlike these approaches, which require continuous human-in-the-loop supervision, our framework enables a scalable, autonomous, simulation-driven reward discovery process.